 REAR AXLE DRIVE UNIT

-A conventional differential is not used in the MDX's rear final-drive unit.
+The MDX's rear final-drive unit does not use a conventional differential.
 Instead, a hypoid ring-and-pinion gear set supported by a cast-aluminum housing switches torque from the propeller shaft's longitudinal orientation to the lateral orientation necessary to drive the rear wheels.
 Surface grinding the ring and pinion gear teeth yields the quiet operation expected of a luxury SUV wearing an Acura nameplate.

 A connection from the ring gear to each wheel's half-shaft is made by left- and right-side clutches.
 Each drive clutch consists of three elements: an electromagnetic coil, a ball-cam device, and a set of 19 wet clutch plates which are similar in design to clutches used in an automatic transmission.
 Ten of the plates are splined (mechanically connected) to the ring gear while nine of the plates are splined to a half shaft.
 Left and right clutches are identical.

-When the VTM-4 system's electronic control unit (ECU) determines that torque should be distributed to the rear wheels, an electric current is sent to the two electromagnetic coils.
+The VTM-4 system's electronic control unit (ECU) determines torque which is to be distributed to the rear wheels, then electric current is sent to the two electromagnetic coils.
 The resulting magnetic field moves a rotating steel plate toward each fixed coil.
 Friction between that steel plate and an adjoining cam plate causes the cam plate to begin turning.
 As it does, three balls per clutch roll up curved ramps, creating an axial thrust against a clutch-engagement plate.
 This thrust force compresses the wet clutch plates, thereby engaging drive to the corresponding rear wheel.

 Unlike mechanically actuated four-wheel drive systems, the VTM-4 system is infinitely variable.
 The amount of torque provided to the rear wheels is directly proportional to the electric current sent from the ECU and can be adjusted from zero to a preset maximum.
 This current constantly changes to deliver the optimum rear torque calculated by the ECU.
 An internal gear pump circulates VTM-4 fluid to cool and lubricate the clutches, bearings, and gears within the rear drive unit.
 Use of high-strength, low-weight materials - such as die-cast aluminum for the housing - minimizes the bulk and weight of this hardware.
 In fact, the weight of the entire all-wheel-drive system is about 212-pounds, only two-thirds the weight of comparable equipment carried by the Mercedes-Benz ML320.

 Rear wheel torque rises smoothly from zero to the maximum setting in proportion to vehicle acceleration (both forward and reverse).
 At higher speeds, the front wheels are capable of providing the desired thrust with excellent handling so torque delivered to the rear wheels automatically diminishes with speed.
-During constant-speed driving, all driving torque is delivered by the front wheels in the interests of smoothness, quietness, and fuel efficiency.
+While cruising, all driving torque is delivered by the front wheels in the interests of smoothness, quietness, and fuel efficiency.

 The second engagement mode uses wheel slippage control logic.
 If the difference in rotational speed between front and rear wheels rises because of a slippery surface or poor traction at the front of the vehicle, that condition is detected by wheel-speed sensors which are monitored by VTM-4's ECU.
 In response, the ECU commands an increasing amount of torque for the rear wheels.
 Torque is proportional to both slip rate and the rate at which the slip rate is increasing.
 This operation is similar to conventional slip-based all-wheel-drive systems already on the market.

-The maximum torque delivered to the rear wheels is sufficient to climb the steepest grade observed on any public road in America - 31 degrees (60-percent slope) - with a two-passenger load on board.
+The maximum torque del - 31 degrees (60-percent slope) - with a two-passenger load on board.
 The MDX will also move from rest up a 28-degree (53-percent slope) dirt grade.
 On a split-friction grade (different amounts of traction at each wheel), VTM-4 automatically provides sufficient rear-wheel torque to help the vehicle climb a steep, slippery driveway to enter a garage.